How To Get The Perfect Shot - Top Travel Photography Tips!

 Early morning is often best, but if you can’t make it out of bed for this, an hour before sunset is also a good option.
 ‘Golden hour’ will give you a gorgeous soft light that is bound to highlight your tanned skin perfectly.

 Tip #2 - Get the right gear and actually learn how to use it

-I’m not saying you have to spend all your money on the best camera in the business, but don’t just buy the cheapest one you can find.
+I’m not saying you must spend all your money on the best camera in the business, but don’t just buy the cheapest one you can find.
 Also, it’s really important to learn how to fully utilize your camera.
 It’s no use buying a great camera with all the bells and whistles if you don’t know how to use them all!

-It will take some time but it will be worth it when you start seeing amazing results in your photography.
-And you don’t necessarily need to spend a lot of time and money taking courses, YouTube is full of free tutorial videos that will teach you everything you need to know.
+It will take some time, but it will be worth it when you start seeing amazing results in your photography.
+And you don’t necessarily need to spend a lot of time and money taking courses; YouTube is full of free tutorial videos that will teach you everything you need to know.

 Tip #3 - Research your locations before you go

 To use your time effectively, make sure you do your research before you arrive in your destination so you have an idea of some locations you’d like to photograph already.
 Instagram and Pinterest are great places to start when looking for inspiration.

 Create a vision board with all of your favorite photos that you find.
 Try to think about how you can recreate the images while putting your own twist on them; this way, your content will stand out from the rest.
 When traveling to popular destinations, try to find some less well-known spots to photograph as well as all the main attractions.

 Tip #4 - Learn to crop your photos effectively